ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 2. In the **Orchestrator HA** section, click **Enable** to configure both a primary and standby orchestrator in high availability mode, or click **Disable** to configure only the primary orchestrator.
 3. In the Configure primary orchestrator section, enter the **DR Orchestrator name**.

-4. Set a password in the **DR Orchestrator password** field and re-enter the password in **Confirm DR Orchestrator password** section to secure access to the external orchestrator interface.
+4. Set a password in the **DR Orchestrator password** field and reenter the password in the **Confirm DR Orchestrator password** section to secure access to the external orchestrator interface.
    > **Note**: This password is set for the root user of the Orchestrator VM and is used to log in to the Orchestrator VM UI.
 The password must contain at least one uppercase letter, one lowercase letter, and one number.

 5. Provide a valid **IBM Cloud API key**.